Modding the Kodak Reels 8mm Film Digitizer (Firmware Hack)

 (Summarized from in-thread reports and discussion; Issues are not necesarily introduced by custom firmware)

 Encoder Crash.
 When using 0Dan0 custom firmware (and especially with a sharper, non-stock lens), the encoder is unable to process the high data rate due to images containing large amounts of detail/grain, and so it crashes, causing the scanner to stop capturing.
-Users can try to prevent this from happening by lowering the sharpness setting during capture.
-Also, a second scan attempt may be all that is needed.
-Future firmware adjustments may resolve this issue.
+Users prevent this by (1) increasing the Qp Level (which decreases the processing load), (2) lowering the sharpness setting during capture, and (3) simply rewind a little, and attempt again with same settings.
 Referenced in post #855.

 4GB File Size Limit.
 Captured files cannot exceed 4GB.
 The software will crash at 4GB, requiring a reboot (by holding down the power button) but the file safely closes.
 With 0Dan0 custom firmware, after capturing aproximately 15 minutes of 18fps footage (~16,000 frames).
 Referenced in post #846.